DIYgod/DPlayer/docs/README.md

 });
 ```

-### Work with other HLS library
+### Work with other MSE library

-DPlayer can work with any HLS library via `customType` option.
+DPlayer can work with any MSE library via `customType` option.

 <div class="dplayer-wrap">
     <div id="dplayer10"><button class="docute-button load">Click to load player</div>